lifesawesome/agentic-ai-lab/README.md

 > **💡 Tip:** The DevContainer automatically installs all packages with locked versions.
 No manual setup required!

-### Step 4: Azure AI Foundry Setup
+### Step 4: Microsoft Foundry Setup

-1. **Create Azure AI Foundry Resource and Project**
+1. **Create Microsoft Foundry Resource and Project**

-   To create an AI Foundry resource in the Azure portal follow these instructions:
+   To create a Microsoft Foundry resource in the Azure portal follow these instructions:

-   - Select this AI Foundry resource link: https://portal.azure.com/#create/Microsoft.CognitiveServicesAIFoundry
+   - Select this Microsoft Foundry resource link: https://portal.azure.com/#create/Microsoft.CognitiveServicesAIFoundry

    - On the Create page, provide the following information: